Set Image Layer Properties

 Transparent Color Settings

-• Transparent Color Tolerance: After setting the transparent color tolerance value, assuming the original color setting is (r, g, b) and the tolerance setting is a, the color range that needs to be transparently displayed is between (r-a, g-a, b-a) and (r+a, g+a, b+a).
+• Transparent Color Tolerance: After setting the transparent color tolerance value, assuming the original color setting is (r, g, b) and the tolerance setting is a, the color range that needs to be displayed transparently is between (r-a, g-a, b-a) and (r+a, g+a, b+a).

 Operation Steps